An easy keto strawberry fluff dessert recipe that whips up in a blender or mixing bowl. It's super quick to prepare this delicious low carb treat.

 My husband usually buys me a stuffed animal with a small box of candy for Valentine's.
 But, he knows I follow a low carb diet so I always give the candy away.

 Why do special occasions have to be associated with sugary foods?
 I'd rather have a nice juicy grilled steak to celebrate a special day.

-But, to be in line with day to show appreciation to those you love, I gave in and made a few treats.
+But, to be in line with a day to show appreciation to those you love, I gave in and made a few treats.
 I came up with this strawberry fluff dessert recipe to celebrate with minimal carbs.

 As many of you know from reading my blog, I've been moving away from erythritol sweetener blends.
 Instead, I've been using concentrated stevia and monk fruit.

 Since most people prefer the bulk sweeteners, I will continue to give the amount of sugar equivalent needed.
 But, I'm using zero total carb sugar replacements when possible.

 Although many still completely subtract erythritol, it seems to have an effect on me so I always take it into consideration.
 Recently, I found out I'm sensitive to all corn products so that could be why.

 I used a half teaspoon stevia drops and one fourth teaspoon monk fruit drops rather than a third cup of low carb sweetener in the strawberry fluff dessert recipe.
 It is less sweet than if you use a erythritol blend.

 It took me a while to get to the point where I am now with sweeteners.
 When making treats for others, I always use erythritol blends as most people need that extra sweetness.